 Intestinal health could be defined as the optimal digestion, absorption and assimilation of food.
 But that is a big job that depends on many other factors.

 First, the bugs in your gut function like a rainforest — a diverse and interdependent ecosystem.
 The 3 pounds of bacteria there include some 500 different species that act as a chemical factory — helping you digest your food, produce vitamins, regulate hormones, excrete toxins and produce healing compounds that keep your gut healthy.

 But for you to be healthy, these bacteria must be in balance.
 Too many of the wrong bugs, like parasites, yeasts and bad bacteria — or not enough of the good bugs, like lactobacillus or bifidobacteria — can seriously damage your health.
-(For more on good bugs and bad, see “Good Bacteria Welcome” in the July/August 2007 archives.)
+(For more on good bugs and bad, see “Good Bacteria Welcome”.)